Introduction

 The benefits of utilizing MaxYield™ are substantial for healthcare professionals:

-- By improving workflow efficiency and reducing the likelihood of errors in ECG interpretation, the platform enables clinicians to focus more on patient care.
+- By improving efficiency and reducing the likelihood of errors in ECG interpretation, the platform enables clinicians to focus more on patient care.

 In summary, the integration of MaxYield™ into clinical practice represents a significant advancement in the monitoring and management of patients with renal failure.